-ManageBac is the school's online learning platform.
+Each campus uses a learning management system (LMS).
 Teachers issue assignments, provide documents and record grades in the system.
 Students and parents can use the system to access the assignments and grades.

-ManageBac Expectations for Secondary Students:
+Expectations for Secondary Students:

-- Check ManageBac daily to confirm what work has been assigned - If a student has more than 2 summative assessments on a given day, they should talk to the teacher that issued the third assessment about alternative times within 24 hours of the assessment being posted. - If a student knows that they will not be in school (excused absence) the day a summative assessment is due, they will let the teacher know within 24 hours of the assessment being posted.
-If the student finds out about the absence after the day the assignment is posted, they will let the teacher know within 24 hours of finding out. - Submit written assignments via ManageBac to reduce printing and improve sustainability.
+- Check the LMS daily to confirm what work has been assigned - If a student has more than 2 summative assessments on a given day, they should talk to the teacher that issued the third assessment about alternative times within 24 hours of the assessment being posted. - If a student knows that they will not be in school (excused absence) the day a summative assessment is due, they will let the teacher know within 24 hours of the assessment being posted.
+If the student finds out about the absence after the day the assignment is posted, they will let the teacher know within 24 hours of finding out - Submit written assignments via the LMS to reduce printing and improve sustainability.

-ManageBac Expectations for Secondary Teachers:
+Expectations for Secondary Teachers:

-- Home learning assignments should be posted the same day, or before they are assigned in class. - In-class summative assessment (test) details are posted at least 1 week prior to the testing date. - Longer term summative assessments (papers, investigations, lab reports) should be posted the same day, or before, they are assigned in class and list the due date. - Grade and return assessments, with appropriate feedback, within 2 weeks, at which point the grades will be posted in ManageBac.
+- Attendance is recorded for classes and mentor times. - Home learning assignments should be posted the same day, or before they are assigned in class. - In-class summative assessment (test) details are posted at least 1 week prior to the testing date.

+- Longer term summative assessments (papers, investigations, lab reports) should be posted the same day, or before, they are assigned in class and list the due date. - Grade and return assessments, with appropriate feedback, within 2 weeks, at which point the grades will be posted on the LMS.